yuu-nkjm/sorm4j/README.md

     - The detailed manual is here.

 ## Versioning
 The classes in `org.nkjmlab.sorm4j`, `org.nkjmlab.sorm4j.annotation`, `org.nkjmlab.sorm4j.sql` are regarded as public API.
-If any methods are going to remove, they will be annotated by `@deprecated` and announced release note.
+If any methods are going to remove, they will be annotated by `@Deprecated` and announced release note.
+Experimental elements are annotated by `@Experimental`.

 ## License